Veterans Abroad

 Other funding from the GI Bill (not a waiver) can be used for participation in Global Learning Faculty-led Programs in which all courses are taught by WWU faculty.

 If the student selects an "Exchange Program" including WWU Exchange, ISEP Exchange, or ISEP Direct, or a traditional third-party provider program, it will be up to the student to pay the program as is standard for all students.
-In addition, the US Government will not pay out funds to a third party and the Washington State Veteran’s Affairs (VA) tuition wavier will not apply.
+In addition, the US Government will not pay out funds to a third party, and the Washington State Veteran’s Affairs (VA) tuition waiver will not apply.
 See the new guidance on Post-9/11 Veterans Benefits for Education Abroad for more details.

 School Certifying Officials